-When I first started this website, I found myself relishing writing.
-But there came sprees of days where I wouldn’t write.
-Not because I wouldn’t have enjoyed it, not because I didn’t have ideas, not even because I had gotten busy— but because I had forgotten.
-Writing wasn’t yet a habit; instead, my default activity laid in watching science youtube videos.
+When I first started this website, I found great enjoyment in writing.
+But there came sprees of days where I wouldn’t write— Not because I wouldn’t have enjoyed it, not because I didn’t have ideas, not because I didn’t think it was important, and not even because I had gotten busy— but because I had forgotten.
+Writing wasn’t yet a habit; instead, my default spare time activity was to watch science youtube videos.

-And each time I wrote, I concluded afterward, “Wow!
+While I concluded after every time I wrote, “Wow!
 That was great!
-I need to do this more often!” —Yet I still failed to automatically, habitually, randomly decide to write in my spare time.
+I need to do this more often!”, I still failed to automatically, habitually, and spontaneously decide to write in my spare time.

-Only after months of writing everyday in the morning did I begin to spend my random spare time writing.
-Only then came the moments of quickly writing between classes, or writing when I knew I should’ve gone to sleep an hour ago.
-I love these moments—but they didn’t occur until the habit existed.
+Only after months of scheduling writing into my everyday morning schedule did I begin to spend extra my spare time writing.
+Finally, writing clicked, and then came the delightful moments of quickly writing between classes, or writing when I knew I should’ve gone to sleep an hour ago.

-I don’t know why it took as long as it did, but now I know: we won’t automatically do the worthwhile, far-sighted activites that we know will fulfill us.
-Not unless they come habit.
+I don’t know why it took as long as it did, but now I know to expect this.
+We won’t automatically do the worthwhile, far-sighted activites that we know will fulfill us.
+Not until they come habit.